MatKoranda/home-todo/README.md

     - choose your GitHub repository
     - let the app upload
     - to include CD, check the continuous deployment (you have to fix YML file thats automatically created in your workflow folder)

-    -
-with this, every merge into Master will call this action and automatically update the deployed app on Azure!
+with this every merge into Master will call this action and automatically update the deployed app on Azure!